A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Introduction

 What prevents us from using decomposition methods for counterfactual analysis in a strategic setting?
 Decomposition methods assume that the causal relationship between the outcome variable and the policy variable remains the same in the counterfactual environment.
-This assumption can be violated if an agent has an incentive to deviate from the strategies in the original game after a new policy.
-In such cases, one cannot put forth a decomposition-based prediction as a sound counterfactual prediction.
+This assumption can be violated if an agent has an incentive to deviate from the equilibrium strategies in the original game after a new policy.
+In such cases, we cannot put forth a decomposition-based prediction as a sound counterfactual prediction.

-In this paper, we focus on the problem of generating counterfactual predictions in a strategic environment, where the policy of interest alters part of observed variables in the payoff function.\footnote{Throughout the paper, we focus on counterfactual analysis where a policy of interest changes an observed random vector constituting the payoff state, and the target of prediction is the action of the agents (or a known function of such actions).
+In this paper, we present a set of sufficient conditions under which the predictions obtained from the decomposition method coincide with the equilibrium-based predictions (i.e., the predictions defined in terms of the equilibria in the game in combination with the unknown equilibrium selection rule in the data generating process).
+These results are derived in a general strategic environment, where the policy of interest affects a component of the model with sampling variation (e.g., observed variables in the payoff function).\footnote{Throughout the paper, we focus on counterfactual analysis where a policy of interest changes an observed random vector constituting the payoff state and the target of prediction is the action of the agents (or a known function of such actions).
 While this restriction covers a large set of policy analysis settings, it does exclude many important situations of counterfactual analysis such as those that focus on a change in the welfare.
-We clarify this restriction on the scope later in the paper.} For a formal analysis, we consider a generic game, which includes games with various information structures, with the solution concept of Bayes Correlated Equilibria of \cite{Bergemann/Morris:16:TE} (which includes Nash equilibria as a special case).
-We present a set of conditions under which the predictions obtained from the decomposition method coincide with the equilibrium-based predictions (i.e., those obtained from equilibria in a game).
-It turns out that the coincidence applies to both complete information and incomplete information games.
-It does not depend on whether one uses Nash equilibria as a solution concept or not.
-Rather, the coincidence depends on the class of counterfactual policies that are considered.
-The conditions for the validity of decomposition methods can be summarized as follows: (a) the policy alters only a publicly observed component of the payoff state (observed by players and the econometrician), (b) the policy keeps the payoff state within its support in the pre-policy game, and (c) the equilibrium selection rule conditional on a payoff state remains the same if the set of equilibrium actions conditional on the payoff state remains the same after the policy.
-When these conditions are met, researchers can use a decomposition-based prediction as a counterfactual prediction because this prediction is the same as the equilibrium-based prediction.
+We clarify this restriction on the scope later in the paper.} For a formal analysis, we consider a generic game, which includes games with various information structures, with the solution concept of Bayes Correlated Equilibria of \cite{Bergemann/Morris:16:TE} (which includes Nash equilibria and other concepts as special cases).